TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-migratedatabetweensubscriptions.md

 ## **Recommended steps**

 **Call support when you need to**
-- Move your resources to a new Azure account (and [Active Directory tenant](https://azure.microsoft.com/documentation/articles/resource-group-move-resources/#services-that-enable-move)).
+- Move your resources to a new Azure account (and [Active Directory tenant](https://azure.microsoft.com/documentation/articles/resource-group-move-resources/#services-that-enable-move)).<br>
 - Move classic resources but are having trouble with the [limitations](https://azure.microsoft.com/documentation/articles/resource-group-move-resources/#classic-deployment-limitations).

 **Move Resources Between RG or Subscription**
-- Move Resource Manager resources.
+- Move Resource Manager resources.<br>
-- Move classic resources according to the [classic deployment limitations](https://azure.microsoft.com/documentation/articles/resource-group-move-resources/#classic-deployment-limitations)
+- Move classic resources according to the [classic deployment limitations](https://azure.microsoft.com/documentation/articles/resource-group-move-resources/#classic-deployment-limitations)<br>

 There are some important steps to perform before moving a resource.
 By verifying these conditions, you can avoid errors.